raaz-crypto/libverse/README.md

 exposes only a C-API for the "tight loops" involved in various cryptographic primitives.
 It is meant to be included in higher level libraries which makes use of these tight loops to implement a more higher level interface.
-In particular, it is hoped that the [`raaz` cryptographic library][raaz] will soon move to using `libverse` as its source of low-level cryptographic primitives. `Libverse` does *not* come with any of the other supporting code like benchmarks or unit tests either.
+In particular, it is used in the [`raaz` cryptographic library][raaz] as a source of low-level cryptographic primitives. `Libverse` does *not* come with any of the other supporting code like benchmarks or unit tests either.
 Again the higher level crypto library that uses `libverse` should have its own set of tests and benchmarks ([raaz] indeed comes with such as set).

 ## Using `libverse` in your application/library.